bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-update-messages.md

 >
 > Who can execute the method: any user

-Method for updating messages in OL.
+Method for updating messages in Open Lines.

 ## Parameters